 Fridayzone: Angela Brown and her helpers offer an inspiring after-school programme for children and their families on Friday afternoons.
 It is based on craft, activities and Christian teaching with a meal together as well!
 A great expression of Christian care and fellowship.

 Mainly Music: This is a very successful ministry to parents and their pre-school children.
 The programme is professionally run with very engaging music and movement - it's a hit with both mums and children.
 Around 50 children and their parents participate in this programme with lots of time for free play and socializing.

-St Barnabas Play Group: This takes place in the hall with over twenty family groups present.
+St Barnabas Play Group: This takes place in the hall with around twenty family groups present.
 The programme consists of Bible stories, craft, singing and free play in a warm and welcoming atmosphere with trained leaders and volunteer helpers.

 Youth Group: Each Friday night large numbers of young people gather in the hall for fun, games and Christian teaching.
 Both church based and community young people form this dynamic St Barnabas Youth Community.

 Association of Anglican Women: The AAW is a large and lively women's organisation at St Barnabas and provides many opportunities for fellowship and service both within the parish and beyond.
 About 200 women are involved in two main groups.

 St Barnabas Men: The men of the parish get together each month at the Rose and Thistle in Papanui, for informal fellowship - all are most welcome.
 We also organise a Men's Breakfast twice a year as well as a more formal Dinner - with a guest speaker each time.

 Community Outreach: Practical help and support to the community is expressed through Bible in Schools, Freezer meals to those in need, Hospital Visiting, Pastoral Visits, Rest Home Services and Home Communions.